heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 @kuhrtRedaktionsforschungTheorieUnd2002

+## Research about coordination

+One-to-one conversation as the most frequent form of coordination within editorial teams

+## Defined eequirements and need for editorial coordination

+The number of coordinating actions increases, when rules and guidelines decrease

+## Coordination is required

+Journalistic practice is not possible without coordination.
+Usually coordination is not institutionalized except staff conferences (Redaktionskonferenzen)

+## Editorial programs and decision making

+1. Classification by rubrics/ressorts/departments
+2. Presentation of information
+3. Generation and collection of information (sourcing, reporting etc.)
+4. Selection of information by routines for decision and actions
+5. Fact checking/verification

+@kuhrtRedaktionsforschungTheorieUnd2002

 ##

 > Another structure-forming process within the editorial office is the "decision-making action" which can be analytically divided into three phases: the collection, the selection and the condensation of information.